wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-voip-push-notifications-with-callkit.md

 ## Prerequisites

-+ A Vonage API account.
-If you don't have one already, you can [sign up today](https://dashboard.nexmo.com/sign-up)

-+ An Apple Developer account and test device.
+* An Apple Developer account and test device.

-+ A GitHub account.
+* A GitHub account.

-+ Xcode 12 and Swift 5 or greater.
+* Xcode 12 and Swift 5 or greater.

-+ [Cocoapods](https://cocoapods.org) to install the Vonage Client SDK for iOS.
+* [Cocoapods](https://cocoapods.org) to install the Vonage Client SDK for iOS.

-+ Our Command Line Interface.
+* Our Command Line Interface.
 You can install it with `npm install nexmo-cli@beta -g`.

 ## The Starter Project